awslabs/aws-elasticache-cluster-client-memcached-for-php/README.markdown

 --- Ubuntu 14.04 AMI ---

-0. Launch a new instance from the AMI
+a) Launch a new instance from the AMI

-1. Run the following commands
+b) Run the following commands

 > sudo apt-get update

 > sudo apt-get install gcc g++

-2. Install PHP 7.0
+c) Install PHP 7.0

-3. Download and unzip Amazon ElastiCache Cluster Client from https://s3.amazonaws.com/elasticache-downloads/ClusterClient/PHP-7.0/latest-64bit
+d) Download and unzip Amazon ElastiCache Cluster Client from https://s3.amazonaws.com/elasticache-downloads/ClusterClient/PHP-7.0/latest-64bit

-4. With root permission, copy the extracted artifact file amazon-elasticache-cluster-client.so into /usr/lib/php/20151012
+e) With root permission, copy the extracted artifact file amazon-elasticache-cluster-client.so into /usr/lib/php/20151012

-5. Insert the line "extension=amazon-elasticache-cluster-client.so" into file /etc/php/7.0/cli/php.ini
+f) Insert the line "extension=amazon-elasticache-cluster-client.so" into file /etc/php/7.0/cli/php.ini

 --- Amazon Linux 201509 AMI/Red Hat 7 AMI ---

-0. Launch a new instance from the AMI
+a) Launch a new instance from the AMI

-1. Run the following command
+b) Run the following command

 > sudo yum install gcc-c++

-2. Install PHP 7.0
+c) Install PHP 7.0

-3. Download and unzip Amazon ElastiCache Cluster Client from https://s3.amazonaws.com/elasticache-downloads/ClusterClient/PHP-7.0/latest-64bit
+d) Download and unzip Amazon ElastiCache Cluster Client from https://s3.amazonaws.com/elasticache-downloads/ClusterClient/PHP-7.0/latest-64bit

-4. With root permission, copy the extracted artifact file amazon-elasticache-cluster-client.so into /usr/lib64/php/modules/
+e) With root permission, copy the extracted artifact file amazon-elasticache-cluster-client.so into /usr/lib64/php/modules/

-5. Insert the line "extension=amazon-elasticache-cluster-client.so" into file /etc/php.ini
+f) Insert the line "extension=amazon-elasticache-cluster-client.so" into file /etc/php.ini

 --- SUSE Linux AMI ---

-0. Launch a new instance from the AMI
+a) Launch a new instance from the AMI

-1. Run the following command
+b) Run the following command

 > sudo zypper install gcc

-2. Install PHP 7.0
+c) Install PHP 7.0

-3. Download and unzip Amazon ElastiCache Cluster Client from https://s3.amazonaws.com/elasticache-downloads/ClusterClient/PHP-7.0/latest-64bit
+d) Download and unzip Amazon ElastiCache Cluster Client from https://s3.amazonaws.com/elasticache-downloads/ClusterClient/PHP-7.0/latest-64bit

-4. With root permission, copy the extracted artifact file amazon-elasticache-cluster-client.so into /usr/lib64/php7/extensions/
+e) With root permission, copy the extracted artifact file amazon-elasticache-cluster-client.so into /usr/lib64/php7/extensions/

-5. Insert the line "extension=amazon-elasticache-cluster-client.so" into file /etc/php7/cli/php.ini
+f) Insert the line "extension=amazon-elasticache-cluster-client.so" into file /etc/php7/cli/php.ini

 # To compile the client from source, do the following set of steps:

-0) Launch a Linux-based EC2 instance and install PHP 7 along with its required dependencies.
+a) Launch a Linux-based EC2 instance and install PHP 7 along with its required dependencies.

-1) Checkout and compile the dependency package aws-elasticache-cluster-client-libmemcached via https://github.com/awslabs/aws-elasticache-cluster-client-libmemcached
+b) Checkout and compile the dependency package aws-elasticache-cluster-client-libmemcached via https://github.com/awslabs/aws-elasticache-cluster-client-libmemcached

-2) Run the following set of commands under the current directory:
+c) Run the following set of commands under the current directory:

 > phpize